tbm/homepage/content/debian/orion/qnap/ts-109/install.md

 it's possible to install such software.
 If this is not what you want, please don't proceed with the installation.

-Note that the installer of Debian 7 (wheezy), our latest stable release, does not support the TS-109.
-However, you can install Debian 6.0 (squeeze) according to the instructions on this page and then perform an upgrade to Debian 7 (wheezy).
+Note that Debian 6.0 (squeeze) was the last release of Debian that provided an installer for QNAP TS-109 devices.
+You can not directly install later releases.
+However, you can install Debian 6.0 (squeeze) according to the instructions on this page and then perform an upgrade to Debian 7 (wheezy) and Debian 8 (jessie).

 <h2>Requirements and Preparation</h2>